 Many items of clothing may be tried, but only a handful manage to be stylish, comfortable, and easy to pull off at the same time.
 Flannel is one of these great pillars of men’s fashion that stands strong no matter what.
 Wearing a flannel shirt today is just as, if not more, popular than it was a decade ago.

 So, what is it and how to style a flannel shirt?

 A Brief Introduction of Flannel Shirts

 Flannel is a soft cotton fabric with a napped finish.
-The medium-weight cotton in a fuzzy finish makes this fabric incredibly soft and cozy all year round.
+The medium-weight cotton in a fuzzy finish makes this summer fabric incredibly soft and cozy all year round.
 It keeps you warm in winter and regulates your body temperature in spring.

 Then we have the flannel shirt.
 You’ll know these as soft shirts with checkered or plaid patterns and interesting blends of unique colors.
 However, that is just one of the many types of flannel shirts out there, as there is quite a bit of variety in colors/patterns and the flannel fabric itself.

 There is a lot of debate around what is and isn’t considered flannel.
 Different cultures and regions around the world have their own interpretation of what flannel is.
 Some even have their own unique blend of natural and synthetic fibers that make something resembling flannel.

 There are, however, three main types that are universally agreed upon.